-The Stars and Stripes flew for the first time during the Revolutionary War during the one and only battle to take place on Delaware soil.
+The Stars and Stripes flew for the first time during the Revolutionary War during the only battle to take place on Delaware soil.

-The coastal state claims the first bathing beauty contest in 1880.
-To attract business to a summer festival, the contest was held at Rehoboth Beach.
+The coastal state also lays claim to the first bathing beauty contest in 1880.
+To attract business to a summer festival, the competition was held at Rehoboth Beach.
 Thomas Edison was one of the judges.

 Known as the Chemical State, Delaware is a hub for manufacturing and munitions.
 In 1939, the world’s first nylon manufacturing plant opened in Seaford under the name of Dupont.

 From land to sea, Delaware satisfies the appetite all season long.
-Once known as the best producer of peaches until blight wiped out the orchards in the late 1800s, the state is making a comeback and the peach blossom is their state flower.
+Once known as the best producer of peaches until a blight wiped out the orchards in the late 1800s, the state is making a comeback, and the peach blossom is their state flower.

 Summer boardwalks and beaches fill with the salty sweetness of taffy and crab cakes made from the regions’ blue crab.

 The world’s largest maker of scrapple, RAPA Scrapple Company, calls Bridgeville, Delaware home.
 Also the home of the World Champion Pumpkin Chunkin competition in the heartland of the state, an autumn drive will fill your basket with fresh produce, poultry and the season’s best baked and canned goods the farmers’ markets can produce.